Adore2113/MarsHSim/docs/dev_log.md

 ##      05/22/2026
     ♡ I added in the Sabatier into water.py, b/c I forgot to add it in the storage update and run_water_system function

-    ♡ while testing the water outputs, I can see that the net loss per sol is way too high, so I'm going to go over some numbers
+    ♡ while testing the water outputs, I can see that the net loss/sol is way too high, so I'm going to go over some numbers

-    ♡ 115.5kg per sol is just the cost of having a 30 person crew
+    ♡ 115.5kg/sol is just the cost of having a 30 person crew

-    ♡ I was thinking about other way to recycle and actually get water and I thought about piercing through the surface with two or three heated pipes that siphon up some frozen mars water every so often? retractable pipes so they don't freeze and can be used at will, I'm going to do some reasearch on this
+    ♡ I was thinking about other way to recycle and actually get water and I thought about piercing through the surface w. two or three heated pipes that siphon up some frozen mars water every so often? retractable pipes so they don't freeze and can be used at will, I'm going to do some reasearch on this

-    ♡ going back to In-Situ Resource Utilization (ISRU) to extract water locally, I'm thinking piercing through the surface with two or three heated pipes that siphon up some frozen mars water every so often with retractable pipes so they don't freeze and can be used when wanted and needed to avoid environmental factors
+    ♡ going back to In-Situ Resource Utilization (ISRU) to extract water locally, I'm thinking piercing through the surface w. two or three heated pipes that siphon up some frozen mars water every so often w. retractable pipes so they don't freeze and can be used when wanted and needed to avoid environmental factors

 #### Next Session:
     ♡ start new file for water isru